-14. Confidentiality
+15. Confidentiality

-We will not reveal a complainant's name or personal details to anyone in or outside our organisation other than staff involved in handling the complaint without obtaining the complainant's permission.
+We will not reveal a complainant's name or personal details to anyone in or outside our organisation other than staff involved in handling the complaint without obtaining the complainant's permission, unless there are legal or regulatory requirements for doing so.

-15. Complaint data
+16. Complaint data